conventional-commits/conventionalcommits.org/index.md

 ### Commit message with no body
 ```
-docs: correct spelling of CHANGLOG
+docs: correct spelling of CHANGELOG
 ```

 ### Commit message with scope